Tingfu-Zhou/Multilevel-attention/README.md

 # Multilevel-attention

-Research topic is Attention mechanism;
-Multilevel attention assume the key to achieve the real reasoning ability is to recurrently use key and value to form a real reasoning link.
-Multilevel attention is different from recurrent neural network (RNN).
-In RNN, thehidden state is used in recurrence.
-In multilevel attention, we recurrently connect key and query to form thereasoning link.
-This article will be completed by the end of this year (2023).
+Attention mechanism has been widely used in the large language model (LLM).
+However, whether existing LLMs really have reasoning ability is questionable.
+Since even the state-of-art LLM still will make simple mistakes.
+We believe the key to getting real reasoning ability is to circularly use key and value to form a real reasoning link.
+Based on this, we introduce the idea of reasoning link and  propose multilevel attention.
+Several experiments show that our multilevel attention can effectively improve the divergent thinking ability of the transformer based model.